superlinked/VectorHub/docs/use_cases/recSys-basic.md

     ------------------------------

-#### Evaluation
+### Evaluating recommender systems

-One way to evaluate a content-based recommender system is by 'manual' inspection of results, as we have demonstrated above.
-In case of a news platform, someone from the editorial team can check if - given a context article - the recommended articles make sense.
+**One way to evaluate a content-based recommender system is to 'manually' inspect the results**, the way we've already done above.
+In our use case, a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.

-However, a golden standard in evaluating/comparing impact of two or more recommenders (be it content-based, or with user interactions) is AB-testing.
-This simply means launching the models, assigning fair amount of traffic to each, then watching how they behave: which one has a higher click-through-rate, basically.
+But the **gold standard** for evaluating/comparing **two or more recommenders** (whether they are content-based or user-interaction-based) **is A/B-testing**.
+This simply means launching the models, assigning a fair amount of traffic to each, then basically seeing which one has a higher click-through-rate.

-## 2. Collaborative-filtering
+## 2. Collaborative-filtering recommenders

-Below we will provide implementations of two collaborative filtering approaches that give personalized recommendations to the users.
-The cold-start problem will also be tackled, and in the end we will implement some basic evaluation metrics that would tell us which model is to be preferred.
+Below, we provide implementations of two collaborative filtering approaches that give personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
+Our implementations address the cold-start problem, and deploy some basic evaluation metrics that will tell us which model performs better.

-The list of generated recommendations would be under the title "Recommendations for you", "Others also read" or "Personalized Recommendations".

-#### Generating user-item interactions
+### Generating user-item interactions

-We'll create a simulated user-article interaction dataset with the following assumptions for simplicity:
+To keep things simple, we'll create a simulated user-article interaction dataset with the following assumptions:

 Users have specific interests (e.g., "politics", "entertainment", "comedy").
-Articles are already categorized, so we will simply 'match' the users to their preferred category.
-We also assign a rating to the interaction: a rating 3-5 would be given in a case of a taste match, 1-2 otherwise.
-The low ratings will be filtered out, but we leave the option for further exploration/
+Articles are already categorized, so we will simply 'match' users to their preferred category.
+We also assign a rating to the interaction: ratings ranging from 3 - 5 indicate a taste match, otherwise 1 - 2.
+For our purposes, we'll filter out the low rating interactions, but we leave the option for further exploration.

 ```python